ibm-cloud-docs/vpc/about-contract.md

 ### The `env` - `volumes` subsection
 {: #hpcr_contract_env_vol}

-Read the [workload - volumes](#hpcr_contract_volumes) subsection of the workload section before proceeding with this section.
+Read the [workload - volumes](#hpcr_contract_volumes) subsection of the workload section before you continue with this section.
 As already mentioned, for auto disk encryption of the attached data volume (currently only one disk is supported), you must provide two customer seeds, one in the `workload` - `volumes` subsection, and the other in the `env`- `volumes` subsection.
 The seeds can be any random text of your choice.

 This is an example of the `env` - `volumes` subsection:
 ```yaml